Tribes of Arabia: Migrations into the Levant

-Migration to Mesopotamia
+Migrations into Mesopotamia

 The migration of Arab tribes to Mesopotamia began in the seventh century, and by the late 20th century constituted about three quarters of the population of Iraq.
 A large Arab migration to Mesopotamia followed the Muslim conquest of Mesopotamia in 634, which saw an increase in the culture and ideals of the Bedouins in the region.
 The second Arab tribal migration to northern Mesopotamia was in the 10th century when the Banu Numayr migrated there.